CityTropes/Arduino_basics/README.md

   <img src="https://github.com/CityTropes/Arduino_basics/blob/f283458a35bdf447b46827d7f47c3986039f152c/media/tiny_buzzer_piano.png" />
 </p>

+3.c) **Simon_Says_Game_4_Buttons**: tiny version of the 'Simon says' game.
+Board will light up 4 leds in particular order, accompanied by buzzer tone.
+The user must repeat the pattern via 4 buttons to earn points.

-3.c) **Tilt_Ball_Switch**: code to power on a connected LED when a tilt-switch is turned upright.
+3.d) **Tilt_Ball_Switch**: code to power on a connected LED when a tilt-switch is turned upright.
 When the tilt-ball-switch is tilted 90° or more, the program will disconnect the output (to the led).

 <p align="center">
   <img src="https://github.com/CityTropes/Arduino_basics/blob/2b858fea2df94c348802aa8320c6d2ca78dca4c0/media/tilt_ball_switch.png" />